COVID-19 Update: Fall 2020

 We realize this is a very difficult time, and want to make sure you have the flexibility needed to consider your options.

-If you have an interest in our programs, are considering applying, or have any questions, please reach out to us at firstname.lastname@example.org.
+If you are interested in consideration, or have an interest in applying to our programs, please reach out to us at email@example.com.

-Learn more about Binghamton University's response to COVID-19 at this link.
+Learn more about Binghamton University's plans for the fall at this link.

 Be a part of one of the largest and most respected accounting programs in the nation.